AbTrax/YABQOLA/README.md

   - Cascade offsets by selection order or alphabetical channel names.

 - **Stagger Timing**
-  - Cascading offsets across multiple objects to create natural overlap.
+  - Cascading offsets across multiple objects or pose bones to create natural overlap.
   - Works with shape keys and can run in reverse selection order.

 - **Quick Flip**